bbhunter/commit-stream/README.md

 * Uncover repositories which employees of a target company is commiting code (filter by email domain)
 * Identify repositories belonging to an individual (filter by author name)
-* Chain with other tools such as trufflehog to extract secrets in uncovered repositories.
+* Integration to Trufflehog with alert reporting via Slack channels
-* Alerts to Slack, Elastic Search and others
+* Supports logging to Postgres, MySql, Sqlite and Elastic Search databases

 Companies have found the tool useful to discover repositories that their employees are committing intellectual property to.

 [![asciicast](https://asciinema.org/a/317469.svg)](https://asciinema.org/a/317469)
 ## Installation
 ### Binaries
 Compiled 64-bit executable files for Windows, Mac and Linux are available [here](https://github.com/x1sec/commit-stream/releases/)